carlonicolo/introsde-2015-assignment-1/README.md

 ---

-* **target execute.InteractiveEvaluation** that uses the input directly from ant and has also a graphical interface if executed in eclipse
+* **target execute.InteractiveEvaluation** .This target uses the input directly from ant and has also a graphical interface, if executed in eclipse:

 ```shell